Nick Maton Player Props: Tigers vs. Red Sox

 Nick Maton At The Plate

-- Maton has gotten a hit once in six games this year, but has had no games with more than one.
+- Maton has had a hit in a game twice this year, in seven games played, but it was a single hit each time.

+- In seven games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.